 Whether you’re looking to comply with safety legislation for your building (including using intumescent coatings on steel structures) or just want to make sure your home, café, restaurant, hotel, guesthouse, warehouse or office has an extra layer of fire protection, it’s important to make sure you’ve had an appropriate fire risk assessment.
-Once this is done, you’ll know the kind of measures you need to take, from building with fire bricks, installing fire extinguishers or other passive fire stopping products, installing or upgrading doors to fire doors, choosing the appropriate intumescent paint to making sure you have fire retardant curtains, furnishings and fabrics inside.
+Once this is done, you’ll know the kind of measures you need to take, from building with specific materials, installing fire extinguishers, installing or upgrading doors to fire doors, choosing the appropriate intumescent paint to making sure you have fire retardant curtains, furnishings and fabrics inside.

-Both the inside and the outside of the building has to be fireproof to certain standards, depending on the building’s use.
+In complying with fire regulations, typically both the inside and the outside of the building must be fireproofed to certain standards, depending on the building’s use.
 For example, a restaurant or pub kitchen that is likely to be surrounded by a large amount of wooden furniture and flammable materials, will need a higher grade than a standard household kitchen.
 Warehouses and businesses that supply, manufacture or store lots of industrial substances will again need a different type of fire retardant paint.

 Warehouses, hospitals, surgeries and many other public buildings will also need an official fire escape plan, with clearly marked routes and safe meeting point.
 Don’t forget to include enough clear fire exit signs, as well as directions towards fire extinguishers and access to a fire blanket (particularly in industrial kitchen areas).
-Search for a fire risk assessment template to show you an exact list of what you need to take into consideration for fire safety.
+Seek advice from a local fire risk assessment official body to give you an idea of what you need to take into consideration for fire safety.

-Fireproof paint products include intumescent paint for steel, water based fire retardants, kits to upgrade wooden doors to fire proof doors and much more.
+Fireproof paint products include intumescent paint for steel, water based fire retardants, kits to upgrade wooden doors and much more.

 For buildings that need to be kept at regulation standards, for example, blocks of flats, houses that are rented out, industrial kitchens, schools, hospitals etc, fire proof paints need to be used.
-All fire resistant paints are developed to meet certain levels of fire protection.
-Depending on the substrate they need to be applied to and the environment and needs of the particular project, fire retardant paints have different levels of protection.
-These include 30, 60, 90 and 120 minute fire resistance, which means if the wall, door, ceiling or floor has been treated properly, the extra layer applied will protect the surface for an extra 30, 60, 90 or 120 minutes.
+All fire-resistant paints are developed to meet certain levels of fire protection.
+Depending on the substrate they need to be applied to and the environment and needs of the project, fire retardant paints have distinct levels of protection.
+These include 30, 60, 90 and 120-minute fire resistance, which means if the wall, door, ceiling or floor has been treated properly, the extra layer applied will protect the surface for an extra 30, 60, 90 or 120 minutes.
 These exceed the general British Standard Class 0 and Class 1 fire rating protection.

 Airless sprayers are often used by professional painters and decorators, but you don’t have to be a professional to use a paint sprayer to apply fire resistant paint.
-Many of our paints, including flame retardant sprays from Bollom can be applied in this way.
-Spray painting fire resistant paint has the added advantage of covering large surfaces much faster.
+Many of our paints can be applied in this way and spray painting fire resistant paint has the added advantage of covering large surfaces much faster.
 It’s often not appropriate if you are looking to upgrade a relatively small area, so it’s probably best to stick to a roller or brush in those circumstances.

-Spray painting is excellent for large areas that need the same level of fire protection coating, such as industrial kitchens, hospital walls and floors, warehouse surfaces inside and outside, and can be the best choice for those kinds of projects.
+Spray painting is excellent for large areas that need the same level of fire protection coating, such as exterior cladding, large walls and floors, warehouse structural steels, and can be the best choice for those kinds of projects.
 It’s much faster and ensures an even coverage of whichever coating you choose.
 We have experts ready to advise you on the best method of application for your specific project, from fire retardant spray for timber to flame retardant topcoats, so get in touch if you’d like to discuss this further.

-Specialist fire retardant paint brands stocked at Rawlins Paints include an in-house specialist set of products, 3M, Bollom, Crown Trade (Timinox), International, Jotun (Steelmaster), Sika, Thermoguard and Zeroflame.
+Specialist fire retardant paint brands stocked at Rawlins Paints include 3M, Bollom, International, Jotun (Steelmaster), Sika, Thermoguard and Zeroflame.
 If you cannot find the specific product you require, please contact us and we will be able to offer a suitable alternative, or track down your specific project needs.